Acceptance Testing- An Overview

 Types of Acceptance Testing

-There are several types of acceptance testing, the most common of which include:
+There are several types of acceptance testing, the most common of which include the following seven.

-- User Acceptance Testing (UAT): User acceptance testing or end-user testing is used to determine if the application works as the user intended.
+User acceptance testing (UAT) or end-user testing is used to determine if the application works as the user intended.
 This type of testing would focus on specific use cases that would be performed by customers or end users.

-- Business Acceptance Testing (BAT): Business Acceptance Testing is used to check if the application meets business goals or not.
+Business Acceptance Testing (BAT) is used to check if the application meets business goals or not.
 As the market keeps changing with new technological innovations, the application must keep pace with such changes in order to be profitable.

-- Contract Acceptance Testing (CAT): Contract Acceptance Testing ensures that once the application goes live, the acceptance tests must be performed within a specific time frame, and it should pass all defined acceptance use cases.
+Contract Acceptance Testing (CAT) ensures that once the application goes live, the acceptance tests must be performed within a specific time frame, and it should pass all defined acceptance use cases.
 This usually involves a contract that clearly defines the period in which testing will be performed, the scope of testing, and terms where payment for the application will be made only after it has been guaranteed to fulfill all client requirements that were defined at the outset.

-- Regulations Acceptance Testing (RAT): Regulations Acceptance Testing is used to determine whether the application violates any rules or regulations in the country where it is to be released.
+Regulations Acceptance Testing (RAT) is used to determine whether the application violates any rules or regulations in the country where it is to be released.

-- Operational Acceptance Testing (OAT): Operational Acceptance Testing is used to ensure the non-functional readiness of the application, such as backup and disaster recoverability, reliability, scalability, and so on.
+Operational Acceptance Testing (OAT) is used to ensure the non-functional readiness of the application, such as backup and disaster recoverability, reliability, scalability, and so on.
 This helps to ensure product stability ahead of its release.

 Acceptance Testing Process